 Work Party Information for Probationary Members

-Do I have to do a work party?
+Do I have to do work parties?

-Yes, members who have attained the age of 70 can claim age exemption although many continue to offer to do work parties, for which we are most grateful.
+Yes, members who have reached the age of 70 can claim age exemption although many continue to offer to do work parties, for which we are most grateful.
 Members suffering ongoing ill-health or injury may also be exempted with the agreement of the Maintenance Committee.
 If you believe that you should be excused from work parties, please let me know as soon as possible

 Are there any other options?

 Yes.
 You can opt to pay the waiver fee of £200.001 per member